MittalNeha/detr-panoptic/README.md

 - The coco_eval seems to need the "segmentation" key in the coco json. which is missing in the current dataset.

   `File "/content/detr/datasets/coco_eval.py", line 227, in evaluate    self._prepare()  File "/usr/local/lib/python3.7/dist-packages/pycocotools/cocoeval.py", line 104, in _prepare    _toMask(gts, self.cocoGt)  File "/usr/local/lib/python3.7/dist-packages/pycocotools/cocoeval.py", line 92, in _toMask    rle = coco.annToRLE(ann)  File "/usr/local/lib/python3.7/dist-packages/pycocotools/coco.py", line 422, in annToRLE    segm = ann['segmentation'] KeyError: 'segmentation'`

+  As for now setting cocoEvaluator to None.

+Training is in progress.
+But we have all that is needed to train these models.